mybiblelog/mybiblelog-nuxt/CONTRIBUTING.md

 ### Test Requirements

-- All new features must include appropriate tests
+- All new features should include appropriate tests
-- Bug fixes must include tests that verify the fix
+- Bug fixes should include tests that verify the fix
-- API endpoints must have corresponding Jest tests
+- API endpoints should have corresponding Jest tests
-- Ideally, UI changes must have corresponding Playwright tests
+- Ideally, UI changes should have corresponding Playwright tests
-- Tests must pass in both development and any CI environments (currently there is no CI environment)
+- Tests should pass in both development and any CI environments (currently there is no CI environment)

 ## Code Style